Manufacturing & Supply Chain

 Reviewers can accept, override, or escalate findings

-All AI outputs and reviewer actions are logged and auditable
+All AI outputs, reviewer actions, and rationales are logged and auditable

 Ready to explore Manufacturing & Supply Chain?